-- They are pedagogically unsound because they trivialize the experience of the victims and can leave students with the impression at the conclusion of the activity that they actually know what it was like to experience these injustices.
+- They are pedagogically unsound because they trivialize the experience of the victims and can leave students with the impression at the conclusion of the activity that they actually know what it was like to experience these atrocities.

 - They stereotype group behavior and distort historical reality by reducing groups of people and their experiences and actions to one-dimensional representations.

 - They can reinforce negative views of the victims.

 - They can put students in the position of defending and/or identifying with the oppressors.